luizbgomide/sovereign/arcane-traditions.md

 - **Spiritual Weapon:** You are able to translate examples of your favored weapon into a spiritual template that you may manifest as you wish.
 Any favored weapon can be turned into such a template, including a magical weapon, but the process destroys the object’s physical form.
 To manifest a template, Commit Effort as an Instant action; a ghostly copy of the weapon appears Readied in hand for you until you release the Effort or stop touching the weapon.
 Dual-wielders can summon the same weapon into both hands with one use of this art.
 - **Unbindable:** Commit Effort for the day as a Free action whenever you wish to escape chains, grapples, shackles, ropes, or even a magical spell of physical binding.
 You automatically wriggle free from mundane restraints and gain an Evasion saving throw to instantly end a physical magical binding of some sort.
 You can use this art only once per round.
 - **Unworthy Rabble:** Commit Effort for the day as a Free action.
 For the rest of the Turn, when using your favored weapon, reroll any failed hit roll against foes with one hit die.
 At eighth level, this applies to foes with two hit dice.
 - **Whirling Evasion:** Your base Armor Class becomes equal to 13 plus half your level, rounded up.
-This AC can be modified by small shields and your Dex, but not by armor or large shields.
+This AC can be modified by small shields and your DEX, but not by armor or large shields.

 ---